 Like many design projects, this one also risked losing important information in the translation between design and implementation.
-No matter how extensive my annotation was, no matter how clear the UI prototypes seemed to me, there would certainly be questions and misunderstandings.
+No matter how extensive annotations are, no matter how clear the UI prototypes seem to be, developers almost always have questions.

 I worked closely with our engineering lead and UI developers at each step to ensure that implementation came as close to the intended experience as possible.
 To their great credit, our team persisted through several points where it looked as if we had reached a technical roadblock.
 I had proposed fallback, scaled-down design modifications to keep things moving forward, but they took the initiative and solved these problems, allowing us to execute the agreed on design.

-That was absolutely the right thing to do, even if it meant delaying launch, because, as we had learned in our research, there is a tipping point for this kind of new feature.
-If it is not quite working as intended, users find it baffling and even annoying.
-But, if the design is clear, simple and familiar, students can intuitively grasp what it is for, and thus take to it quite naturally.
+That was absolutely the right thing to do, because, as we had learned in our research, there is a tipping point for this kind of new feature.
+If it is not quite working as intended, users may find it baffling and even annoying.
+But, if the design is clear, simple and familiar, students can intuitively grasp what it is for, and take to it quite naturally.
 Fortunately, that is exactly what the development team did.
 Quick View did not have to be perfect, but it did have to be understood and useful in the very first version.

 Soon after its release, Quick View became the second-most used feature.

 The most important lesson for me as a designer was to trust the power of seeing.
 I had assumed that students focusing on a textbook would not want to be distracted by anything visual.
 That initially pushed me toward creating an abstract, partially hidden UI (the “nodes on a line” concept).